Ajayman/learn-today/jquery doc.md

 Basic syntax is: $(selector).action()

-    1. A $ sign to define/access jQuery
+    1. A $ sign to define/access jQuery or selector to html element and then .action
     2. A (selector) to "query (or find)" HTML elements
     3. A jQuery action() to be performed on the element(s)